dainst/chronontology-backend/docs/rest-api-reference.md

 (see for [dataset management](dataset-management.md)),

-connected-backend not only ignores all other fields of the incoming JSON, but also removes them before storing the documents.
+jeremy not only ignores all other fields of the top level of the incoming JSON, but also removes them before storing the documents.

 ### Response body